Sets with large intersection properties in metric spaces: Preliminaries

-As said in the introduction, due to \cite{HK}, for an appropriate choice of $\delta$ and $\K$ one can always construct a dyadic decomposition on an Ahlfors regular space.
-We will fix for the rest of this article a dyadic decomposition $\{Q_{j,k}\}$ of parameters $\delta$ and $\K$.
+As said in the introduction, due to \cite{HK}, for an appropriate choice of $\delta$ and $\K$ one can always construct a dyadic decomposition on a metric space of homogeneous type.
+Notice that, if $X$ is bounded, there exitst $j_0\in\Z$ such that $\#I_j=1$ and for every $j\leqslant j_0$ the dyadic cube of level $j$ is the whole space $X$.

-Finally, we can use the dyadic decomposition to reproduce a Bolzano-Weierstrass type argument and get the following result:

-\begin{lemma} Assume that $X$ is Ahlfors regular and metrically complete.
-Then every closed and bounded subset of $X$ is compact. \end{lemma}

-\begin{proof} We observe that every closed and bounded set $C\subset X$ is sequentially compact (and therefore compact).
-Indeed, it is easy to see using the regularity that every bounded set can be covered by finitely many dyadic cubes of the form $Q_{j,k}$ for each fixed $j\in\N$.
-Thus, if $\{x_n\}$ is a bounded sequence, we can take a decreasing sequence of dyadic cubes

-each containing infinitely many elements of $\{x_n\}$.
-Finally, taking recursively $x_{n_j}\in Q_{j,k_j}$ for each $j\in\N$ with $n_j>n_{j-1}$, we obtain a Cauchy (and thus, by completeness, convergent) subsequence. \end{proof}